Graston Technique®

 How are the instruments used?

-What is the history of The Graston Technique®?
 The concept of cross-fiber massage is not new.
 The Graston Technique® is grounded in the works of Dr. James Cyriax, an orthopedic surgeon.
-The use of specifically designed instruments and protocol is new.
+The use of specifically designed instruments and protocols is new.

-The Graston Technique® follows the same principle as A.R.T.®, but uses patented stainless steel tools instead the hands/ fingers of the practitioner.
-At the Back to Health Chiropractic & Acupuncture Wellness Center, we know through training and experience that Graston Technique is another very effective way of breaking up scar tissue in injured areas in order to increase the elasticity of the muscle.
-Patients and practitioner can usually feel the scar tissue within the myofascia, describing it as “gristly” or “tough”.
+At the Back to Health Chiropractic & Acupuncture Wellness Center, we know through training and experience that Graston Technique® is another very effective way of breaking up scar tissue in injured areas to increase the elasticity of the muscle.
+Patients and practitioners can usually feel the scar tissue within the myofascial, describing it as “gristly” or “tough”.
 Specific stretches are prescribed after treatment and when combined with A.R.T. and manipulation/adjustments, results are expedited.

 Call to speak to Dr. Erik if you have any questions about The Graston Technique® or to schedule your appointment and begin benefitting from The Graston Technique® today!